open-mmlab/mmpretrain/docs/en/user_guides/config.md

 ## Inherit and Modify Config File

-For easy understanding, we recommend contributors to inherit from existing methods.
+For easy understanding, we recommend contributors inherit from existing config files.
 But do not abuse the inheritance.
-Usually, for all config files, we recommend the maximum of inheritance level is 3.
+Usually, for all config files, we recommend the maximum inheritance level is 3.

-For example, if your config file is based on ResNet with some other modification, you can first inherit the basic ResNet structure, dataset and other training setting by specifying `_base_ ='./resnet50_8xb32_in1k.py'` (The path relative to your config file), and then modify the necessary parameters in the config file.
+For example, if your config file is based on ResNet with some other modification, you can first inherit the basic ResNet structure, dataset and other training settings by specifying `_base_ ='./resnet50_8xb32_in1k.py'` (The path relative to your config file), and then modify the necessary parameters in the config file.
 A more specific example, now we want to use almost all configs in `configs/resnet/resnet50_8xb32_in1k.py`, but using `CutMix` train batch augment and changing the number of training epochs from 100 to 300, modify when to decay